tjbla/recipes-book-api/README.md

 ### User stories

-- As a user, I would like to save a new receipt in the database
+- As a user, I would like to save a new recipe in the database
 - As a user, I would like to store the cooking time (in minutes)
 - As a user, I would like to find recipes according to some filters:
     - Given a list of ingredients, I would like to know all recipes I can cook.